Universal scaling of finite-temperature quantum adiabaticity in driven many-body systems: Spin-chain models as illustrations

 where \(X^{\,}_{j}\) is the Pauli-\(X\) operator acting on site \(j\).
 For the TFIC we choose \(\lambda(t)=h(t)/J\) with initial transverse field \(h(0)=0\), while for the QXYC we choose \(\lambda(t)=(1+\gamma(t))/2\) with initial anisotropy \(\gamma(0)=-1\).

 Both models map, via a Jordan--Wigner transformation, to quadratic fermionic Hamiltonians and thus admit an analytic treatment.
 In the fermionic formulation, finite-\(N\) expressions are typically most transparent as mode products, whereas compact closed forms often emerge only after taking \(N\to\infty\).
-Here, we instead use a transfer-matrix method~\cite{Huang1987,Nishimori2010}, which yields closed-form expressions for \(\delta V\) and the fidelity susceptibility \(\chi^{\,}_{\mathrm F}\) at finite \(N\).
-Notably, the TFIC and QXYC give identical contributions to \(\delta V\) and \(\chi^{\,}_{\mathrm{F}}\), since the corresponding site-flip and bond-flip terms are closely related.
-As a result, the threshold driving rate [Eq.~\eqref{eq: define threshold driving rate}] can be written as (see SM, Sec.~\ref{sec:tfic_qxyc_transfer_matrix}): \( \Gamma^{\,}_{\mathrm{th}}=\Gamma^{\,}_{N}\, f^{\,}_{N}(\beta), \) where \(\Gamma^{\,}_{N}:=\Gamma^{\,}_{\mathrm{th}}(\beta\to\infty)=4\sqrt{2}J\alpha/\sqrt{N}\) is the zero-temperature threshold driving rate and
+Here, we instead use a transfer-matrix method~\cite{Huang1987,Nishimori2010}, which yields closed-form expressions for the quantum fluctuation \(\delta V\) and the fidelity susceptibility \(\chi^{\,}_{\mathrm F}\) at finite \(N\).
+Notably, the TFIC and QXYC give identical contributions to \(\delta V\) and \(\chi^{\,}_{\mathrm{F}}\), reflecting the close analogy between the corresponding site-flip and bond-flip terms.
+As a result, the threshold driving rate [Eq.~\eqref{eq: define threshold driving rate}] can be written as (see App.~\ref{sec:tfic_qxyc_transfer_matrix}): \( \Gamma^{\,}_{\mathrm{th}}=\Gamma^{\,}_{N}\, f^{\,}_{N}(\beta), \) where \(\Gamma^{\,}_{N}:=\Gamma^{\,}_{\mathrm{th}}(\beta\to\infty)=4\sqrt{2}J\alpha/\sqrt{N}\) is the zero-temperature threshold driving rate and

 is the finite-temperature correction factor.
 Since \(\tanh(2\beta J)<1\) for any fixed \(\beta>0\), taking \(N\to\infty\) at fixed \(\beta\) yields

 Equation~\eqref{eq: exact Ising temperature dependence} further implies the low- and high-temperature expansions \(f(\beta)=1+2e^{-4\beta J}+\cdots\) and \(f(\beta)=1/(2\beta J)+\cdots\), respectively.
 This confirms the universal scaling forms in Eq.~\eqref{eq: model-independent scaling}, with excitation gap \(\Delta=4J\) (the energy cost of creating a pair of domain walls) and coefficients \(c^{\,}_{1}=2\) and \(c^{\,}_{2}=1/(2J)\).
 A comparison between the exact factor \(f(\beta)\) [Eq.~\eqref{eq: exact Ising temperature dependence}] and its low- and high-temperature asymptotics is shown in Fig.~\ref{fig: Ising exact and approximation}.
 Notably, the crossover regime not captured by either asymptotic expansion occurs in a relatively narrow temperature window.